-Laryngospasm is the involuntary, rapid, and forceful contraction of the laryngeal sphincter in response to a noxious stimulus (32).
-It consists of a prolonged glottic closure reflex mediated by the superior laryngeal nerve, which provides motor supply to the inferior constrictor and the cricothyroid muscles (29).
-The superior laryngeal nerve also provides sensory innervation to the epiglottis, larynx, and vocal cords (29).
-Thus, this reflex arc, as described by Sasaki and Suzuki, consists of an afferent limb carried by the superior laryngeal nerve (SLN) and an efferent limb carried by the recurrent laryngeal nerve (RLN) (48).
+Laryngospasm is the involuntary, rapid, and forceful contraction of the laryngeal sphincter in response to a noxious stimulus (29).
+It consists of a prolonged glottic closure reflex mediated by the superior laryngeal nerve, which provides motor supply to the inferior constrictor and the cricothyroid muscles.
+The superior laryngeal nerve also provides sensory innervation to the epiglottis, larynx, and vocal cords.
+Thus, this reflex arc, as described by Sasaki and Suzuki, consists of an afferent limb carried by the superior laryngeal nerve (SLN) and an efferent limb carried by the recurrent laryngeal nerve (RLN) (47).
 The authors showed that electrical stimulation of the SLN produces repetitive excitatory “after discharges” of the RLN, which in turn cause prolonged adduction of the vocal folds by stimulation of the thyroarytenoid and lateral cricoarytenoid muscles and inhibition of the posterior cricoarytenoid muscle.
 Laryngeal closure is an important component of the coughing and swallowing reflexes.

 Laryngospasm is an example of exaggeration of upper airway defensive reflexes.
-Mechanical or chemical irritation of the laryngeal mucosa causes laryngeal adduction even if the stimuli are too weak to cause coughing or respiratory changes (36).
-For instance, gastroesophageal reflux disease may trigger laryngospasm in at-risk patients (47).
-Findings suggest that gastroesophageal reflux disease-induced irritation of the superior laryngeal nerve may cause CNS changes, resulting in the reflex central apnea and nocturnal choking that characterizes sleep-related laryngospasm (47).
-Sleep itself induces several factors that can contribute to acid reflux: decrease in lower esophageal sphincter tone, prolongation of acid clearance time (47), and impaired swallowing.
+Mechanical or chemical irritation of the laryngeal mucosa causes laryngeal adduction even if the stimuli are too weak to cause coughing or respiratory changes.
+For instance, gastroesophageal reflux disease may trigger laryngospasm in at-risk patients (46).
+Findings suggest that gastroesophageal reflux disease-induced irritation of the superior laryngeal nerve may cause CNS changes, resulting in the reflex central apnea and nocturnal choking that characterizes sleep-related laryngospasm (46).
+Sleep itself induces several factors that can contribute to acid reflux: decrease in lower esophageal sphincter tone, prolongation of acid clearance time (46), and impaired swallowing.

 Laryngospasm most commonly occurs under three circumstances:

 Idiopathic laryngeal spasm.
 Primary or spontaneous laryngospasm arises in the absence of any apparent underlying abnormality, occurs at night, and wakes the patient from sleep but can also arise at any time with no obvious precipitant event.
-Primary or spontaneous laryngospasm have been implicated in sudden infant death syndrome (33; 29).
-The pathogenesis of isolated sleep-related laryngospasm is still incompletely elucidated and it may be associated with dysfunction of tracheal muscles or gastroesophageal reflux (03).
+Primary or spontaneous laryngospasm have been implicated in sudden infant death syndrome.
+The pathogenesis of isolated sleep-related laryngospasm is still incompletely elucidated, and it may be associated with dysfunction of tracheal muscles or gastroesophageal reflux (03).

 Secondary laryngeal spasm.
-Secondary laryngospasm most commonly occurs in the setting of gastrointestinal disturbances, with gastroesophageal reflux disease being the most common underlying cause (47; 22).
-Paroxysmal laryngospasm associated with laryngopharyngeal reflux is the result of both hypersensitization of laryngeal tissue and protective reflexes (22).
-In addition, otolaryngologic diseases (vocal cord tumors), neurologic disorders (multiple system atrophy, Kennedy disease, neuropathy involving the superior or recurrent laryngeal nerve, brainstem lesions, spinocerebellar ataxia type 17, and metabolic abnormalities (hypoparathyroidism) may contribute to laryngospasm (14).
-In these cases, laryngospasm usually occurs during day and night without nocturnal preponderance (29; 19; 47).
-Sleep-related laryngospasm has been found in a patient with spinocerebellar ataxia type 17 (24).
+Secondary laryngospasm most commonly occurs in the setting of gastrointestinal disturbances, with gastroesophageal reflux disease being the most common underlying cause (46; 22).
+Paroxysmal laryngospasm associated with laryngopharyngeal reflux is the result of both hypersensitization of laryngeal tissue and protective reflexes (22; 39).
+In addition, otolaryngologic diseases (vocal cord tumors), neurologic disorders (multiple system atrophy, Kennedy disease, neuropathy involving the superior or recurrent laryngeal nerve, brainstem lesions, spinocerebellar ataxia type 17, and brainstem encephalitis), and metabolic abnormalities (hypoparathyroidism) may contribute to laryngospasm (14).
+In these cases, laryngospasm usually occurs during day and night without nocturnal preponderance (19; 46).
+Sleep-related laryngospasm has been found in a patient with spinocerebellar ataxia type 17 (23).
 In rare cases, the laryngospasm could be an isolated respiratory symptom of epilepsy.
-In particular, stridor has been observed as the initial presentation of Rolandic epilepsy in a 5-year-old girl (43).
-Sleep-related laryngospasm associated with neurodegenerative diseases, especially multiple system atrophy, is thought to be related to a sleep-related adductor muscle dystonia and abductor muscle weakness associated with hyperactivation of vocal cord adductors and sympathetic surges, such as tachypnea or tachycardia during sleep (59).
+In particular, stridor has been observed as the initial presentation of Rolandic epilepsy in a 5-year-old girl (42).
+Sleep-related laryngospasm associated with neurodegenerative diseases, especially multiple system atrophy, is thought to be related to a sleep-related adductor muscle dystonia and abductor muscle weakness associated with hyperactivation of vocal cord adductors and sympathetic surges, such as tachypnea or tachycardia during sleep (58).
 According to this pathogenetic hypothesis, patients with multiple system atrophy have shown stridor-related gray matter changes in cerebral areas implicated in laryngeal dystonia, namely striatal and cerebellar regions (24; 54).
 Moreover, laryngeal stridor in multiple system atrophy may be related to impairment of serotoninergic neurotransmission, which leads to abductor muscle weakness (41).
 Sleep-related laryngospasm has been documented in a patient with subacute paraneoplastic autoimmune rhomboencephalitis associated with antineuronal nuclear antibody type-2 (ANNA-2, or anti-Ri) and Kelch-like protein 11 (KLCHL11)-IgG, along with inguinal lymph node metastasis of germ cell tumor (37).